Table of contents:

 Defined action states

-Other entries represent intermediate feedback that is stored in the history, but has no impact on the state of the action itself or the target.
+Other entries represent intermediate feedback stored in the history but have no impact on the state of the action or the target.
 This is typically the case for feedback during the lifetime of an action.

 Type